gh-productivity-workshops/PetSpotR/docs/3-dapr.md

 Your next task is to use GitHub Copilot to add Dapr to the PetSpotR application.

-⚠️ _NOTE: GitHub Copilot is non-deterministic!
+>[!alert] ⚠️ GitHub Copilot is non-deterministic!
 It syntheses code just for you, so you will likely see different suggestions than the person next to you!
-We'll talk about how to get the best out of Copilot a little later._
+We'll talk about how to get the best out of Copilot a little later.

 ### 3.1 Add Dapr to the frontend